All good origin stories begin with a serpent. Ours is no different.

 His idea was the birth of the WILD Foundation.

 Since then, WILD has organized 10 Congresses; initiated and/or incubated numerous collaborative conservation projects that evolved into major independent, global organizations; created international policy for wilderness; and operated dozens of practical, field-based projects for wilderness, wildlife, and people.
-Through it all, the Congress remains the flagship and the next one – the 11th World Wilderness Congress (WILD11) – convenes in China in late 2019.
+Through it all, the Congress remains the flagship and the next one – the 11th World Wilderness Congress (WILD11) – convenes in Jaipur, India in early 2020.

 Below is a timeline of WILD’s many accomplishments throughout the years, sparked by the friendship of two men and their undying respect for the natural world.